linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 02.12.2025
+- Topic: Decentralized, But Web4
+- Directory: /posts/2025/December/02
+- Description: ``` Decentralized is not enough.
+Web4 is where true user control meets open-source intelligence.
+Linkspreed brings you a future where your community is autonomous, censorship is difficult, and your rules are sovereign.
+We are merging decentralization with AI as a community co-pilot, not an overlord.
+Your Network.
+Your Rules.
+It is the Web4 promise. ```

 ### 01.12.2025
 - Topic: Marketing Secret?
 Community!
 - Directory: /posts/2025/December/01